-Kafka only, one or more source connectors, producer(s) publishing to topic(s).
+Kafka only, one or more source connectors, producer(s) publishing to the topic(s).
 No consumers:

 This pattern has one Kafka cluster feeding into another one:

-Kafka can act as a event buffer, concentrator, and router in-front of other services in our ecosystem as well.
+Kafka can act as an event buffer, concentrator, and router in front of other services in our ecosystem as well.
 For example, Cassandra, Spark streaming or Elassandra can all be sinks for Kafka events.

 In the Use Cases so far we’ve only used Kafka as a pass-through buffer or longer term persistence mechanism.
 Kafka producers and consumers can publish/subscribe to/from multiple topics, enabling more complex topologies to be created.
 In particular, some less obvious patterns can be used to support data replication across multiple Kafka clusters and locations.